thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * implement a two letter shortcut code to answer importance and time at the same time
 * use type hints
 * make it into a pip package on PyPI
+* if this ends up interesting: send an email to gwern about it

 Acknowledgements
 ===============